Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives

-\begin{theorem} For every $g \in \Diff^{1+\alpha}(\S1)$, the image $s_{\rm DE}([g])$ under the conformally natural section belongs to $\Bel_0^\alpha(\D)$. \end{theorem}
+\begin{theorem} For every $g \in \Diff_+^{1+\alpha}(\S1)$, the image $s_{\rm DE}([g])$ under the conformally natural section belongs to $\Bel_0^\alpha(\D)$. \end{theorem}

 Let $\sigma: \Bel(\D) \to \Bel(\D)$ be defined by the correspondence of $\mu$ to $s_{\rm DE}(\pi(\mu))$ for the conformally natural section $s_{\rm DE}$.
-We call this the {\it conformally natural transformation} on $\Bel(\D)$.
-A crucial result on this transformation is the following result, which was proved by Cui \cite[Theorem 1]{Cui}.
+We call this the {\it conformally natural projection} on $\Bel(\D)$.
+A crucial property of this projection is the following, which was proved by Theorem 1 in Cui \cite{Cui}.

 \begin{lemma} Let $\widetilde \mu=(\sigma(\mu^{-1}))^{-1}$ for any $\mu \in \Bel(\D)$.
-Then
+Then,

 for every $w \in \D$, where $C_1=C_1(k)>0$ is a constant depending only on $k$ with $\Vert \mu \Vert_\infty \leq k$. \end{lemma}